‘Gwadar-Karachi-Gwadar: exorbitant airfares’

-This is apropos to a letter to the Editor titled above from this writer carried by the newspaper on Saturday.
+This is apropos to a letter to the Editor titled above from this writer carried by the newspaper on Saturday and yesterday.

-It appears that foreign fare structures have been fed into the reservation system for the Gwadar sector.
-These high fares are suitable only for transit passengers traveling onward to international destinations not for the local people of Gwadar, who live in harsh conditions, without reliable access to water, electricity, or even basic infrastructure.

-In some cities like Lahore and Islamabad, which are the hubs of business and privilege, passengers are even exempted from airline fares, while the marginalized people of Gwadar are being charged excessively.
-Is this justice?
+If cockpit crew scheduling is an issue during return sectors, a dedicated crew set can be pre-positioned at Gwadar, as is already being done on long-haul routes like Islamabad–Beijing–Islamabad.

 Copyright Business Recorder, 2025